North East Link - Victoria's Biggest Ever Transport Project

 The North East Link will be the biggest transport project in Victoria’s history – finally building the missing link in Melbourne’s freeway network.

-The Andrews Labor Government today confirmed the route for the long-overdue completion of the ring road.
+The Victorian Government today confirmed the route for the long-overdue completion of the ring road.

 The North East Link will begin on the Eastern Freeway at Springvale Road where the capacity of the Eastern will be doubled with six extra dedicated lanes to eliminate some of eastern Melbourne’s worst bottlenecks.

-Heading west, the mega-freeway will connect to a new six lane tunnel at Bulleen with local underground connections at Banksia St and Manningham Road.
+Heading west, the freeway will connect to a new six lane tunnel at Bulleen with local underground connections at Banksia St and Manningham Road.

 The five kilometre long tunnel will then travel deep beneath the Yarra River, protecting environmentally sensitive parkland and residential areas.